 Ragweed is highly competitive in corn, soybeans, cotton, wheat and other cereals, siphoning moisture and nutrients away from the crop and reducing yields.
 Heavy ragweed populations can substantially reduce yields in some cases.

 - In a publication by Purdue University, researchers noted that competition from just two giant ragweed plants per 110 square feet reduced corn yield by 13 percent.
 And one plant per 110 square feet reduced soybean yields by 50 percent.
-Michigan State University reported similar losses for common ragweed – a 30 percent yield loss in soybeans with a weed density of two plants per 10 feet of row.

 - Giant and common ragweed, johnsongrass and marestail all produce spring growth that can reduce winter wheat harvesting efficiency and may lead to dockage from increased moisture and foreign matter.
 Following wheat harvest, weeds may survive and be difficult to control in double-cropped soybeans.